WICG/dbsc/DBSCE/Overview.md

 #### IDP is RP and Calls Public Local Key Helper

-This is the same use case elaborated in the high level design [above](#high-level-design).
-However, we have separated the IdP/RP components of the server that applies to certain enterprise and consumer use cases in the below diagram.
+This is the similar use case elaborated in the high level design [above](#high-level-design).
+This use case covers where an IDP/RP calls a [_public Local Key Helper_](#local-key-helper).
+The binding statement is expected to be short lived as elaborated in the [high level design](#high-level-design).

 ![IDPSameAsRP-CallsPublicLocalKeyHelper](./IDPSameAsRP-CallsPublicLocalKeyHelper.svg)